diego1389/dev_docs/Testing with xUnit/Cheatsheet.md

     ```
     * Data-driven tests: when you have to execute the same test method but with different data.
 Test case n.
     * Test data sources: inline attribute, property, field attribute, external data.
-    *  [Theory] attribute means the test should be execute it multiple times.
+    *  [Theory] attribute means the test should be executed it multiple times.
 The test has to be provide it with some test data (that we pass as parameters).
 With inline we cannot share data across multiple test classes or tests.
         ```cs
         [Theory]
         [InlineData(0,100)]